Review of Ellabook-The Interactive Chinese Children's Ebook App

 1. Ellabook is not user friendly for a child who wants to search for and download books independently.
 Due to each book’s large file size, downloading a single book can take 20-30 seconds on a high-speed internet connection.
 This is no big deal for grownups, but it tests my sons' patience.
 Also, the App is designed for parents or teachers to navigate, search and download books for their kids, thus the navigation is not child-friendly.

 2. Some features for non-native Chinese speakers are still under development.
 Although the books on Ellabook are engaging, wonderful books, the App's current version lacks a couple of key functions for children learning a language.
 For example: highlighting each Chinese character when the word is read; having option to turn pin yin on and off; providing English translations of phrases and characters; and having an option to turn off the voice-over if a child is able to read the text independently.
-All those features are already available in Ellabook's sister App developed by the same company "Ella English."
+All those features are already available in Ellabook's sister App developed by the same company "Ella English," which is made to help Chinese kids to learn to read in English (Ella English does not have Chinese books).
 Ellabook is working to make these features live in the Chinese Ellabook app, and we look forward to seeing these features that I believe will be extremely helpful for young Chinese learners.

 3. Ellabook's English language features still sound "foreign" right now.
 The App's navigation is mainly in English, but you won't miss the fact that the English is not the native language of the developers!
 Since we are using Ellabook to read Chinese books, this doesn't bother us much.
 We do hope that Ellabook's English interface will become more polished over time!